SHARE

 MADE OUR RECIPE(S)?

-If you make this Creamy Homemade Oat Milk, tag @orchidsnsweettea_ on Instagram and hashtag it #orchidsandsweettea!
+If you make this Easy Homemade Oat Milk, tag @orchidsnsweettea_ on Instagram and hashtag it #orchidsandsweettea!

 Creamy Homemade Oat Milk

-Creamy Homemade Oat Milk is the perfect plant-based milk option!
-Trust me, once you try it you'll be hooked.
+Get ready to fall in love with this Easy Homemade Oat Milk recipe!
+This plant-based milk recipe is so delicious that once you try it, you'll want to add it to everything.
 Completely versatile and enjoyed in anything that requires milk, this recipe will become a staple in your fridge.
 Simply soak your oats for a few minutes, drain, rinse, blend, and strain.
-Completely Plant-based, Gluten-Free, Nut-free, and Vegan!
+It's perfect for plant-based plates and won't break the bank.
+Trust me, once you try it, you'll be hooked.
+Completely Plant-based, Gluten-Free, Nut-free, No Added Sugar, & Vegan!

 Serves: 8 servings